camunda/feel-scala/docs/docs/reference/language-guide/feel-data-types.md

 ### Context

-A list of key-value-pairs.
-Can be empty.
+A list of entries.
+Each entry has a key and a value.
+The value can be any type.
+The context can be empty.

 * Java Type: `java.util.Map`